TOPICAL CALCINEURIN INHIBITOR

 Protopic comes in the form of an ointment.

-The FDA-approved label for Protopic lists common side effects including headache, flu-like symptoms, cough, fever, infection, allergic reaction, and burning, redness, or itching at the application site.
+The FDA-approved label for Protopic lists common side effects including skin burning, fever, flu-like symptoms, allergic reactions, rash, headache, and skin infection.

 Rare but serious side effects for Protopic include increased risk for serious infections and certain types of cancer.